 A blend of grated cassava and sugar, flattened and cooked over a low heated pan.
-It is sweet, a bit chewy and has a weak to strong charcoal taste.
+It’s sweet, a bit chewy, and has a weak to strong charcoal taste.

-The ideal appearance is golden brown on both surfaces but doing something else while… often results to burnt sides.
+The ideal appearance is golden brown on both surfaces, but doing something else while… often results in burnt sides.

 Modern cassava cake recipe includes sugar and milk.
 Also has curd coconut milk as toppings.

-I described it as smaller, flatter and softer version of puto.
+I described it as a smaller, flatter, and softer version of puto.
 But, it’s made of cassava.
 It’s a steamed mixture of grated cassava, sugar, water, lye water, and flavorings.
 Then, coated with freshly grated coconut.

 A sweet and creamy food that often needs a few people to make.